Virtual and in person consultations. Offices in Charlotte and Huntersville NC. North Carolina and Delaware statewide virtual visits.

 Plant-based diets have long been the focal point of longevity research as they have proven to stave off chronic disease, improve biological markers of aging, and aid in weight management, among many other benefits.
 Current dietary interventions primarily encourage the consumption of plant-based foods and the elimination of processed ingredients.
 However, emerging research suggests that

-Breakthrough Research Finds Meal Timing Is Key To Longevity Read More »
+How Meal Timing and Intermittent Fasting Improve Longevity Read More »

 Exercise for Longevity: Aerobic Activity or Strength Training?